|

 garter snake.
 It was a great looking animal as well.
 I really

 felt bad.
 I’m not sure how common or how rare they are.
-I can’t
+It's

 |